Thunderball (character)

-Thunderball (Eliot Franklin) is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Thunderball (Eliot Franklin) is a supervillain appearing in American comic books published by Marvel Comics.
 He is a frequent enemy of Thor and a reluctant ally of the Wrecker and the Wrecking Crew.

 The character made his live-action debut in the Marvel Cinematic Universe television series She-Hulk: Attorney at Law, played by Justin Eaton.

 Publication history

 Thunderball was created by Len Wein and Sal Buscema and first appeared in The Defenders #17 (November 1974).

 Phillip Lamarr Cunningham identifies how black supervillains are often forced to choose between great power and great intellect: "Thunderball, who despite his genius-level intellect relies primarily on his strength, has resorted to utilizing a ball and chain as a weapon, and commits crimes with his band of ruffians, The Wrecking Crew."